cometbeetle/AutoUncertainties/paper/paper.md

 # Statement of Need

-`AutoUncertainties` is Python package for uncertainty propagation.
+`AutoUncertainties` is a Python package for uncertainty propagation.
 It provides a drop-in mechanism to add uncertainty information to Python scalar and `NumPy` [@harris2020array] array variables.
 It implements manual propagation rules for the Python dunder math methods, and uses automatic differentiation via `JAX` [@jax2018github] to propagate uncertainties